nottrobin/maas-docs/en/nodes-add.md

 ![add node manually][img__add-node-manually]

-!!!
-Note:
+[note]
 The underlying machine will still need to be configured to boot over the network in order to be commissioned.
 MAAS will not do this for you.
+[/note]

 ### BMC enlistment